-Pierce and Comings were first Pierce and Comings were inst roudn singles winners and were second round opponents.
+Pierce and Comings were first roudn singles winners and were second round opponents.
 Cliff held the whip over Steve and was easy 6-2, 6-2 winner.

-Further play in the Washington Recreation Tournament will take place on the courts at the reser-win on Sixteenth Street N W to
+Further play in the Washington Recreation Tournament will take place on the courts at the reservoir on Sixteenth Street N.W. to voir on Sixteenth Street N.W., tomorrow and Sunday.